Sarah K. Horowitz

 In the Overgrowth of the Underbrush, 2024, acrylic on gallery-wrapped canvas, 40 x 40 in.
 Sold.

-Thanks to everyone who came to the Gaps and Glances reception!
+Thanks to everyone who came to the Gaps and Glances reception, or dropped by during SFOS Weekend 1!

 About Gaps & Glances: The exhibition brings together two of my series that each focus on somewhere or something that’s been overlooked—from physical spaces in the city, to economic inequities between men and women.